-Looking for tips and ideas to help guide you when you’re feeling overwhelmed with your cleaning business?
+Looking for tips and ideas to help guide you when you’re feeling overwhelmed with your professional cleaning service business?
 Here are 3 actionable and proven, helpful tips for stress and burn out!
-And one might be that you need a serious nap!
-No kidding.
-Keep reading….

 There’s nothing worst than a professional cleaning maid and janitorial business owner feeling stressed out!
-Our concerns are on a multitude of things that typically intertwine with one another.
+We can have a myriad of concerns that have devastating effects on so many other things.

 It’s enough to make you scream!
 Or, in my case, have a good cry… and curse!